bayegaspard/OpenSetPerf/README.md

 - Install required packages using the command below:
 `pip3 install -r requirements.txt
 `
-- Choose either `BasicCNN`, `BasicUnknowns`, `OpenMax`, `combined` or `EnergyOOD`
-- Within the folder in `OpenSetPerf\src`, run the main program using the command: `python3 `"step_6_folder_name"`/main.py`

 ##### Items in `src` folder:

 - `requirements.txt`
   - File containing the version numbers of the required external libraries

-- `BasicCNN`
-  - This is the CNN all the rest are based off of, it does not have any unknowns or unknown evaluation.

-- `BasicUnknowns`
-  - This is a version of the CNN that is being passed unknowns and gives a report about them.
-  - It uses softmax

 - `OpenMax`
   - This is an implementation of OpenMax
   - It has a few extra display files because I wanted to see what happens when other varables change.